 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 St. Francis Catholic Church (within shouting distance of this marker); The Cranberry School Bell (within shouting distance of this marker); Carthagena Black Cemetery (approx. 3.1 miles away); St. Henry Catholic Church (approx. 3.4 miles away); Saint Henry, Ohio (approx. 3.4 miles away); St. Rose Schoolhouse Bell (approx. 3.7 miles away); North Star (approx. 4.9 miles away); New Weston Veterans Memorial (approx. 5 miles away).
 Touch for a list and map of all markers in St. Henry.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 3, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 239 times since then and 44 times this year.
+It was originally submitted on May 3, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 313 times since then and 24 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 3, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.